skepley/CRTBP-Atlas/README.md

 30 savePath = 'PATH/TO/SAVE/DATA/';
 ```

-Save and close the new tempa
+Save and close the new template

 * Run the MATLAB function */CRTBP Atlas/production runs/new\_run\_script.m.
 The first argument is the name of the template created above.
 The second is the desired name for the script which will execute the connection search.
 The remaining choices are related to parameters for the CRTBP.
 Example code